-The goal of a stem cell transplant in cancer is to prolong life and even cure the cancer.
-But in some cases, the cancer comes back (relapses).
-Relapse can happen a few months to a few years after transplant.
+The goal of a stem cell transplant in cancer is to prolong life and, in many cases, even cure the cancer.
+But in some cases, the cancer comes back (sometimes called relapse or recurrence depending on when it might occur after a transplant).
+Relapse or recurrence can happen a few months to a few years after transplant.
 It happens much more rarely 5 or more years after transplant.

-After relapse, treatment options are often quite limited.
+If cancer comes back, treatment options are often quite limited.
 A lot depends on your overall health at that point, and whether the type of cancer you have responds well to drug treatment.
 Treatment for those who are otherwise healthy and strong may include chemotherapy or targeted therapy.
 Some patients who have had allogeneic transplants may be helped by getting white blood cells from the same donor (this is called donor lymphocyte infusion) to boost the graft-versus-cancer effect.
 Sometimes a second transplant is possible.
-But most of these treatments pose serious risks even to healthier patients, so those who are frail, older, or have chronic health problems are often unable to get them.
+But most of these treatments pose serious risks even to healthier patients, so those who are frail, older, or have chronic health problems are often unable to have them.

 Other options may include palliative (comfort) care, or a clinical trial of an investigational treatment.
 It’s important to know what the expected outcome of any further treatment might be, so talk with your doctor about the purpose of the treatment.
-Be sure you understand the pros and cons before you decide.
+Be sure you understand the benefits and risks before you decide.

 Along with the possibility of the original cancer coming back (relapse) after it was treated with a stem cell transplant, there is also a chance of having a second cancer after transplant.
 Studies have shown that people who have had allogeneic transplants have a higher risk of second cancer than people who got a different type of stem cell transplant.